PimDeWitte/DynamicUpdateClient/README.md

 You can edit the modules on your system by editing the bin/versions/config.json file.
 This makes it extremely easy to add or stop packages in your system.

-##Update Client
-The update client is placed on all devices that run modules which could be updated.
-The client is responsible for selecting, downloading and triggering updates.

-###What does it do?
+###How does it work?
-The following steps must be taken at a specific interval:

-Retrieve the latest index file for each module as listed in the index file
+First, the update client retrieves the latest index file form the web repository listed in bin/versions/config.json.

-Locally retrieve the currently installed version of that module.
+It will then locally retrieve the currently installed version of that module.
 We will refer to this as from_version

-Iterate through the list of packages until the from_version is found in the list
+It will then iterate over the versions that the web repository is showing, until it finds our <from_version>.
+If any versions come after that, the update client will download and execute these updates.

 For each following item in the list, starting from the next position: